 Students completing the graduate degree in speech-language pathology enroll for several different clinical practicum courses.
 The overall objective is to provide a range of experiences in the development of entry-level competence for the profession.
 The specific number of practicum hours in individual courses will vary, however all students will complete the minimum 400 hours of supervised practicum to be eligible for ASHA certification.

-Students who wish to satisfy Illinois State Board of Education requirements for the Type 73 school service personnel certificate (speech-language impaired) and for state licensure must complete the approved program of general and professional education requirements, pass the Illinois certification test of basic skills as well as the appropriate test of subject matter knowledge, and pass the PRAXIS examination.
-Details concerning Type 73 certification and Illinois state licensure are available from academic advisors.
+Students who wish to satisfy Illinois State Board of Education requirements for the Professional Educator License School Support Personnel with Endorsement in Speech Language Pathologist (Non-Teaching) and for state licensure must complete the approved program of general and professional education requirements, pass the Illinois certification test of basic skills as well as the appropriate test of subject matter knowledge, and pass the PRAXIS examination.
+Details concerning Professional Educator License School Support Personnel with Endorsement in Speech Language Pathologist (Non-Teaching) and Illinois state licensure are available from academic advisors.